 It was first used in dermatology in the early 1980s in the treatment of psoriasis, but it is also used in the treatment of atopic eczema.
 However, it is not a cure and, because of its side effects, it may not be suitable for everyone.
 It is available in the UK as capsules containing 10 mg, 25 mg, 50 mg and 100 mg of ciclosporin.
 A liquid preparation is also available.

 Atopic eczema can flare quickly on withdrawal of ciclosporin and for this reason it is best to reduce the dose slowly.
 Doctors will often recommend switching to alternate-day treatment, then every third day.
-More potent topical treatments may be introduced to tide over the transition.
+More potent topical treatments may be introduced as the ciclosporin dose is reduced.

 What are the side effects of ciclosporin?